 Bronchitis is an infection of the main airways of the lungs (bronchi), causing them to become irritated and inflamed.

-The walls of the bronchi produce mucus to trap dust and other particles that could otherwise cause irritation.
+The walls of the main airways produce mucus to trap dust and other particles that could otherwise cause irritation.

-It's important that you stop smoking if you smoke and you have bronchitis.
+It's important that you stop smoking if you have bronchitis.